remotephone/blog.rmtph.one/_posts/2016-12-22-practical-docker.md

 ### Splunk

 Splunk is great Running it in a docker container is greater.
 I tend to run cheap with VMs and not provision huge drives or anything, so it's important for me to run them lean.
-Since my VMs are small and disk space is at a premium, the default minimum free space settign splunk has before it stops indexing of 5GB is pretty greedy for my tastes.
+Since my VMs are small and disk space is at a premium, the default minimum free space setting splunk has before it stops indexing of 5GB is pretty greedy for my tastes.
 I changed up the Dockerfile on the [official Splunk repo](https://github.com/splunk/docker-splunk) to require a minimum of 500MB free in my [forked version](https://github.com/remotephone/docker-splunk).
 I literally changed only one line, so you can just clone the original repo and edit it yourself or just fork mine.
 The change was on line 42 and 43 of docker-splunk/enterprise/Dockerfile.

 ~~~
 42 && rm -rf /var/lib/apt/lists/* \